Tk01012/StockPrediction/README.md

 ## Project Steps

-Download data using the yfinance package
+Download data using the yfinance package/n
-Create an initial machine learning model and estimate accuracy Build a backtesting engine to more accurately measure accuracy Improve the accuracy of the model
+Create an initial machine learning model and estimate accuracy /n Build a backtesting engine to more accurately measure accuracy Improve the accuracy of the model
 Code